MartinBock1/Videoflix/readme.md

     ```

 2.  **Create Environment Variables:**
-    Create a `.env` file in the project's root directory by copying `env.example` or by creating a new file with the following content.
+    Create a `.env` file in the project's root directory by copying `env.example`:

+    ```bash
+    cp .env.template .env
+    ```

+     Or by creating a new file with the following content.
 The default values are generally fine for local development.
     ```ini
     # Django
     SECRET_KEY=your-super-secret-key-here